lucasprag/blog/_posts/2019-07-26-how-to-reload-your-vim-configs-without-exiting-vim.md

 `$MYVIMRC` is the path to your `vimrc` file.

-More on auto commands: [Introduction to vimL for vimmers](/vim/2019/07/26/introduction-on-viml-for-vimmers.html)

 ### Option #2: Command and map

 When using a command, vim is also going to source your configs, but only when you call the command.